OGCMetOceanDWG/wmo-ra/README.md

 Six Regional Associations of WMO are responsible for the coordination of meteorological, hydrological and related activities within their respective Regions: Region I (Africa), Regional II (Asia), Region III (South America), Region IV (North America, Central America and the Caribbean), Region V (South-West Pacific) and Region VI (Europe).
 They meet formally in their respective Regions once every four years, when they elect a President and a Vice-President, appoint various working groups and expert teams and establish the work activities for the next four years.

+Antarctica is outside of all the regions.
+Activities there are in the scope of specific international treaties.

 IMPORTANT NOTICE & DISCLAIMER
 =============================